Beakerboy/VBA-Projects/README.md

 Violin:
   Violin Charts in Excel.
 Kernel Denisty estimates are produced from descrete data to produce range objects that can be plotted in a chart.

+Root:
+  Root-finding methods.
+Currently can calculate closed form solutions to polynomials up to 4th degree.